Any graphic design project needs a detailed design brief. A couple of reasons:

 Previous and present communication activity, such as research, advertising, direct mail, graphic design, public relations, etc.

 Communication task — “the message”

 What’s the context of the specific message in relation to the business plan?
 Where possible, include information to be shown in the designed item e.g. taglines, body text, imagery, etc.

-Demographics — the age, gender, income, employment, geography, lifestyle of those the client wants to reach.
+Demographics — age, gender, income, employment, geography, lifestyle of those the client wants to reach.

 What does the client want to achieve?
-Make the objectives specific and the results measurable.
+Where possible, make the objectives specific and the results measurable.